In Exercises 49-53, use counting principles to find the probabili... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood of an event occurring, expressed as a ratio of favorable outcomes to the total number of possible outcomes.
-To find the probability of selecting two men and two women, we will calculate the number of favorable combinations (selecting two men and two women) and divide it by the total combinations of selecting any four executives from the ten available.
-This gives us the desired probability.
+In this scenario, the probability of selecting four women involves calculating the number of ways to choose four women and dividing it by the total number of ways to choose any four executives from the ten total executives.

 Recommended video: